Science Fiction (Australian magazine)

-Science Fiction magazine (subtitled "A Review of Speculative Literature") is a long running science fiction critical journal published in Australia by SF academic Van Ikin from the University of Sydney and later the University of Western Australia.
+Science Fiction: A Review of Speculative Literature is a long-running critical science fiction journal published in Australia by science fiction academic Van Ikin from the University of Sydney and later the University of Western Australia.
 Contributing editors have included writer Terry Dowling (who also did important reviewing and critical work in early issues) and book collector and reviewer Keith Curtis.

-According to John Clute and Peter Nicholls, "Intended to be a reputable academic journal, as the editorial addresses suggest, SF - ARoSL has oscillated a little uneasily between the academic and the fannish, but has nevertheless published good critical features.
+According to John Clute and Peter Nicholls, "Intended to be a reputable academic journal, as the editorial addresses suggest, SF: ARoSL has oscillated a little uneasily between the academic and the fannish, but has nevertheless published good critical features.
 Until the more regular and perhaps livelier Australian Science Fiction Review: Second Series appeared in 1986, this was the main repository for Australian sf criticism (especially since its main rival, SF Commentary, was notably irregular in the 1980s), publishing interesting material by its editors by Russell Blackford, George Turner and others."

 Editions

 The first issue appeared in 1977.
-30 issues had appeared by 1990.
+By 1990, 30 issues had been published.
+Currently the journal distributes new material at less-than-annual intervals.

-No 47 (Vol 18, No 1) appeared in 2016.
-The most recent issues appeared in 2019.
-Currently the journal appears at long, less-than-annual intervals.
+As of 2025, the most recent issue, Science Fiction #53, was released in 2021.